-Newly Released Emails Fuel Democrats' Trial Requests, As McConnell Stands Firm
+Ukraine Emails Fuel Democrats' Call For Impeachment Trial Witnesses

 Party leaders in Congress continued to spar Monday over details of an impending impeachment trial in the Senate, with newly released emails giving more ammunition to Democrats in their requests for new witnesses.